KSAMissionCtrl/OpsTracker/README.md

 - Collapsing/Expanding the [Operations Menu](https://github.com/KSAMissionCtrl/OpsTracker/wiki/Navigation) can sometimes cause the entire area to go blank the next time something in it is clicked on
 - Orbital ground tracks calculated for vessels are supposed to be redrawn if the vessel is re-visited before another vessel with orbital data is viewed - this currently no longer happens for some reason although the map will still center on the current position
 - Ground tracks for aircraft can sometimes not be hovered over to display additional information for that point in the flight.
 Try zooming in closer or panning the map view around a bit
+- Starting from the default Kerbol System overview it has been sometimes impossible to select another body from the [Operations Menu](https://github.com/KSAMissionCtrl/OpsTracker/wiki/Navigation).
+Selecting a vessel will fail to load the surface map when needed.
+No apparent errors are logged on page load or when attempting to select another body.
+Reloading the website should clear this up for now

 ### Future Fixes/Changes/Additions